The Obligation of Tikkun Olam.

 In past years we have also conducted major fundraising drives in times of great need.
 At a height in the Palestinian conflict, for instance, we raised $120,000 to provide Israel with two mobile intensive care ambulances.
 Similar or greater amounts have been raised for a variety of worthy charities both here and abroad, to benefit immigrants, families in need of early intervention, the homeless, and more.

-For more information on volunteering, tzedakah, or any other tikkun olam initiatives, please contact Committee Chair Amy Gershberg at email@example.com.
+For more information on volunteering, tzedakah, or any other tikkun olam initiatives, please contact Committee Chair Lois Ravage-Mass at firstname.lastname@example.org.